lonnieezell/myth-auth/docs/authentication.md

 If you do NOT want your users to be able to use persistent logins, you can turn this off in `app/Config/Auth.php`, along with a number of other settings.
 See the section on [Configuration](#configuration), below.

+If enabled, the remember-me tokens are checked automatically during the LocalAuthenticator's `check()` method.
+No further action is need on your part.

 ### Security Flow

 - When a user is set to be remembered, a Token is created that consists of a modified version of the user's email and a random 128-character, alpha-numeric string.